Start Your Study Abroad Journey!

 - Research: Look into the cost of living of where you are going.
 Be sure to consider the monetary exchange rates as these may fluctuate.
 Begin investigating the attractions, activities and independent travel you’ll want to visit and estimated costs.

-- Apply for Scholarships: There are many opportunities available to help fund your study abroad experience.
-Our Study Abroad Scholarship Guide is a great place to start this process.
+- Apply for Scholarships: There are many opportunities available to help fund your study abroad experience, and a great place to begin your search is the Scholarship Tracker.
+Need assistance?
+Our Study Abroad Scholarship Guide is a useful resource for making the best of your scholarship application process.
 Remember to begin applying early for the best chance of success!

 - Prepare: Practice building your study abroad budget in the Budget Guide so you can plan ahead for expected (and unexpected) expenses.